madajaju/edgemere/docs/actors/datascientist/index.md

 TBD

 ## Command Line Interface
+* [ edgemere aml ams undefined](action--edgemere-aml-ams-undefined) - Use case for adding to an AIModel
+* [ edgemere aml ams undefined](action--edgemere-aml-ams-undefined) - Use case for creating new AIModel
+* [ edgemere aml ams undefined](action--edgemere-aml-ams-undefined) - Use case for discarding an AIModel
+* [ edgemere aml ams undefined](action--edgemere-aml-ams-undefined) - Use case for removing from an AIModel
+* [ edgemere aml ams undefined](action--edgemere-aml-ams-undefined) - Use case for updating an existing AIModel
 * [ edgemere aml aimodel list](action--edgemere-aml-aimodel-list) - Data Scientist manages AI models and ties them to and application and data set.
 DevOps will make sure when applications and AI models are updated that they are updatedtogether.
 * [ edgemere diml cds data list](action--edgemere-diml-cds-data-list) - Manage Data is the description
 * [ edgemere diml ddf datadaptor list](action--edgemere-diml-ddf-datadaptor-list) - Manage Data Adaptors is the description